galaxyproject/galaxy-hub/src/blog/2019-05-gcr/index.md

 ```

 One extra step here is to update the CloudLaunch API key in the above
 configuration.
-Do so by visiting My Profile page on CloudLaunch:
+Do so by visiting the "My Profile" page on CloudLaunch:
 https://launch.usegalaxy.org/profile and obtaining an API token:

 <div class="center"><a href="http://gcr.cloudve.org/en/latest/_images/cloudlaunch_view_api_key.png">